pluginkollektiv/snitch/readme.txt

 ### Automatic Shares go crazily ###
 The fact that every new _Snitch_ entry automatically sends a message to Facebook and/or Twitter, is clearly not due to *Snitch*.
 Rather, the cause is to be found in the inserted Auto-Tweet-Facebook-Plugin, which faulty triggers an automatic event at every - also non-public - [WordPress Custom Post Type](https://codex.wordpress.org/Post_Types).
 And that's wrong.
 The usage of such Plugins should be reconsidered.

-A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/snitch/wiki).
+A complete documentation is available on [Snitchs website](https://snitch.pluginkollektiv.org/documentation/).

 ## Changelog ##